Updated July 27, 2023

 Okay, sabi naman ng batas.
 There are companies or employers exempted from paying the differential.
-A company is exempted from paying the differential if the company is distressed, your company employs not more than 10 workers, your company’s total assets are not more than 3 million pesos, or your company is already giving maternity benefits similar or better than this Expanded Maternity Benefit.
+A company is exempted from paying the differential if the company is distressed, your company employs not more than 10 workers, your company’s total assets are not more than 3 million pesos, or your company is already giving maternity benefits similar or better than this Expanded Maternity Leave Law.

 Public-Sector Employees Will Receive Full Pay During Their Maternity Leave